arielya2001/CPP_EX3_25/README.md

 - Role selection in `runAssignRolesScreen` is manual via popups for testing; a random assignment option is commented out.
 - Players with 10 or more coins must perform a coup, enforced by button state logic in the GUI.
 - The GUI is designed for a 1280x720 resolution; other resolutions may require adjustments.
-- The command-line version (`Demo.cpp`) is independent of SFML, making it portable for non-graphical environments.
+- The command-line version (`Main.cpp`) is independent of SFML, making it portable for non-graphical environments.
 - The test suite (`tests.cpp`) focuses on core game logic and does not test GUI components.

 ## Author & Date